mjIsaac17/my-custom-hooks/README.md

 # Notes

-This repository contains several custom hooks for my reference and future projects.
+This repository contains several custom hooks and routes for my reference and future projects.